-Whether you are travelling on your own, or through one of our exchange programs, you must get your courses abroad accepted.
-The acceptance assures that the courses are to be integrated in your degree at NMBU.
-We distinguish between pre-acceptance and final acceptance.
+Whether you are travelling on your own, or through one of our exchange programs, you must get your coursework from abroad approved.
+The acceptance ensures that the courses are to be integrated in your degree at NMBU.
+We distinguish between pre-approval and final approval.

-The pre-acceptance proves that your studies abroad are going to be accepted as part of your degree at NMBU when you get back home.
-The Norwegian Loan Fund (Lånekassen) needs this pre-acceptance to be able to grant funding for your studies abroad.
+The pre-approval proves that your studies abroad will be accepted as part of your degree at NMBU when you return home.
+If you receive support from the Norwegian Loan Fund (Lånekassen), this pre-approval must be registered to receive funding for your studies abroad.

 Examples of documentation that may be required: